 Why is passing an effective way to move the ball around the court in volleyball?
 Here are the reasons you should pass before you attack:

-More often than not, a pass will be in the form of a set, with a players hands under the ball pushing it up towards a teammate.
+More often than not, the second pass will be in the form of a set, with a player's hands under the ball pushing it up towards a teammate.
 Sets are usually the second hit after a player has received or dug the ball from the opponent.

 Players can use sets strategically to set up attacks.
 A trap set is very close to the net, allowing a player to attack close to the center line.
 A deep set is placed far from the net to throw off defenders.
 A quick set is fast and low; usually the attacker can see it coming and jump before it is set.

 If not a set, the pass is probably a bump.
 This is usually the first hit but can also be the second touch if the initial pass was poorly executed.
 Bumps and digs are done with your forearms brought together, pushing the ball up towards a teammate.
 It is important to use two arms and not swing at it with one arm, otherwise a lift will be called.
 Bumps should be placed high and close to the net to allow the setter to position themselves in front of the hitters.

 How many passes are you allowed in volleyball?